davidallsopp/DrawEd/README.md

 the change to cope with these files.

 Committed to github in Feb 2016 from an ancient backup.
 The main !RunImage file seems to be a tokenized BBC BASIC file, not a text file, so is not friendly to modern editors - nor can I verify that the code still works.
 If anyone is interested and can get it working on a RiscPC or Raspberry Pi, then I'd be interested in a plain text version!

+Also added Apache License.
+This supersedes any original license conditions in the !Help file.

 ----------------------------------------------------------------------------